folio-org/okapi/doc/guide.md

 before 4.10.0.
 * `http_max_size_system`: Pool size for HTTP client used in system calls.
 Default value is 100.
 * `http_max_size_proxy`: Pool size for HTTP client used in outgoing proxy calls.
 Default value is 1000.
-* `timer_wait_sync`: If `true` okapi will wait until module call completes before waiting for next call.
+* `timer_wait_sync`: If `true` okapi will wait until module call completes before waiting for next call for some tenant.
 Defaults to `false`, which ensures precise timer intervals but may result in concurrent calls if a previous call takes longer than the waiting period.
 If `true` okapi will wait until module call completes before waiting for next call.
 * `timer_wait_extra`: Random extra delay in range between 0 and the specified value (in milliseconds).
 The value must be given in milliseconds.
 Default is 0, which means no extra delay.